univention/nubus-directory-importer/README.md

 Action in the source directory:

-  * Add a new user not present in UCS yet.
+  * Add a new user not present in Nubus yet.

 Expected result: